PayPal Buyer Protection Policy

 - Using PayPal from a registered PayPal Account, or

-- Using PayPal, “Kauf auf Rechnung”, Kreditkarte oder Lastschrift on the German eBay website www.ebay.de (please note the specific requirements in clause 5.3.); or
+- Using PayPal, “Kauf auf Rechnung”, Kreditkarte oder Lastschrift on the German eBay website www.ebay.de ("eBay Services") and German websites, applications and other services into which eBay Services are integrated (please note the specific requirements in clause 5.3.); or

 - Using the PayPal payment upon installment service (“Ratenzahlung Powered by PayPal”).

 Purchases of most goods and services are eligible (including travel tickets, intangible items such as rights of access to digital content and other licenses), except for the following transactions: